yingsiqin/3DHologram/README.md

 ### Results (simulated and captured) for a multi-depth hologram
 The focusing depth range of the hologram is `[0.020m, 0.021m]`.

-The video `demo.mp4` shows a live video recording of varying focusing depth of the camera.
+The video `demo.mp4` shows a live video recording of varying focusing depths of the camera lens.

 We can see that from depth 1 to depth 5, different parts of the face are focused and de-focused.
 It is apparent that the ears and the face center are at different depths.
 When the face center is focused, the ears go out of focused, and vice versa.